Before the day

 Unfortunately not.
 Students graduate with their respective school only - if you are a Joint Honours student, please check with us which School's ceremony you will be graduating in.

 No. On the day of your ceremony, a programme is distributed to each family/group which contains the name and course title of each graduate (not your result).
-If you do not wish for your name to be published in this, please contact the Corporate Events team as soon as possible.
+If you do not wish for your name to be published in this, please contact the Corporate Events team by 8 May.

 Please note, if your details are included they will also appear on the commemorative clothing.
 You would also be removed from this if you request for your name to be removed from the programme.

 If you have a debt to the University you may still be invited to a ceremony but it is important to note the deadline for clearing debts.

 If your outstanding balance is a fee debt, failure to meet the deadline will mean your results will be withheld and you will be excluded from graduating.

 If your outstanding balance is an ancillary debt (i.e. not related to University tuition fees), failure to pay the balance by the deadline means the University reserves the right to revoke your invitation to attend the ceremony.
 Instead you will graduate in absentia and must provide a postal address where we will post your certificate.

 Deadline to clear outstanding debt is Wednesday 5 June.